 The Swimming Pool Major Projects Reserve is used to fund unplanned major repairs and capital works at the various swimming pool sites across the Shire.
-This reserve will close 1 July 2025.
+Council transfers to the reserve annually an amount determined during the budget process, to a maximum reserve level of \$0.2 million.
+Council transfers from the reserve the net cost of unplanned major repairs and capital works.

-Urban drainage and reservoir reserve
+Urban drainage reserve

-The Urban Drainage and Reservoir Reserve is used to fund major urban drainage and reservoir works in the towns within the Shire.
-Council transfers to the reserve annually a budgeted amount, and transfers from the reserve the cost of relevant works for the year.
+The Urban Drainage Reserve is used to fund urban drainage works in the towns within the Shire.
+Council transfers to the reserve annually a budgeted amount, and transfers from the reserve the cost of urban drainage works for the year.